 When two are people are dating, they are intentional about spending quality time together.
 It feels so good and they envision spending the rest of their lives in this ideal state.
 However, we live in such a busy society, and as time passes in a relationship, it’s easy to lose focus.
 Without quality time, couples can’t connect emotionally to one another.
 When that happens, friendship fades, and ultimately, that impacts passion, romance, and sex.

 To go from an exceptional dating experience to an exceptional marriage, I recommend weekly dates to couples.
-It doesn’t have to be an expensive date—it could be having an ice cream together, hanging out at a coffee shop, or going for a picnic in the park—but it signals to your partner that the relationship is a priority—and it does wonders for your marriage.
+It doesn’t have to be an expensive date—it could be having ice cream together, hanging out at a coffee shop, or going for a picnic in the park—but it signals to your partner that the relationship is a priority—and it does wonders for your marriage.

 I also recommend scheduled sex.
 It’s a controversial idea, but I think scheduled sex is important.
 As time goes on, sex tends to decrease in marriages.
 There are 40 million Americans in a low-sex or no-sex marriage—yep, 40 million!
 We schedule our haircuts, dentist appointments, work meetings, and kid play dates, yet we leave one of the most important aspects of our romantic life to chance.
 If we both have enough energy tonight…if we go to bed at the same time…if we’re both in the mood.
 We can’t afford to cross our fingers and hope that the stars align so that our relationship (and sex life) remains intact—we have to do the work and make it a priority.
-Besides, scheduled sex is helpful for the relationship, and particularly for women, as it allows women to mentally focus on having sex that day, and increases anticipation and ultimately the sexual experience.
-A healthy sexual relationship is a an important part of having an exceptional marriage.
+Besides, scheduled sex is helpful for the relationship, particularly for women, as it allows women to mentally focus on having sex that day, and increases anticipation and ultimately the sexual experience.
+A healthy sexual relationship is an important part of having an exceptional marriage.

 Okay, here’s where the rubber meets the road!
 What is one thing you can do today to make your marriage extraordinary?
-It’s the small steps you take each day that make a big difference.
+It’s the small steps you take each day that makes a big difference.

 You might also enjoy reading our blog Five Hours to a Better Marriage.